 Required Skill Level: Beginner to intermediate

 First, register for a WoTT account and login.
 It’s free and fully featured to start, so you know what you’re getting.
 We have several paid plans available for larger deployments.
 See our prices for more information.

 Note: Currently, the Agent is only available to Debian package distributions such as Debian (including Raspbian) and Ubuntu.

-To install the agent, simply go to the WoTT dashboard, and press the ‘Add Device’ button.
-Next, either copy each line one-by-one or use the copy icon to get the entire block as a one-liner.
+To install the agent, access your WoTT dashboard and press the ‘Add Node’ button.
+Next, copy the following block line-by-line; or use the copy icon to get the entire block as a one-liner.

-With this in your clip board/buffer, SSH into your device and paste in the command.
+With this in your clip board/buffer, SSH into your instance (be it an EC2 instance, server, raspberry pi, etc;) and paste the command in terminal.
 Assuming things went well, you should see something similar to this:

 [...] $ sudo apt install -y wott-agent [...]
 Good job installing the wott-agent and welcome to the community of security conscious hardware devs!
 Your device has already been claimed in the WoTT dashboard (https://dash.wott.io).
 Your device's unique ID is: x.d.wott.local For more information, visit wott.io/getting-started or drop us a line at firstname.lastname@example.org.
 Regards, The WoTT Team

-Your device will now be registered and viewable on the WoTT Dashboard.
-You can now see the relative trust scores of your devices.
-To see device specific information, select it and add appropriate tags to these devices (this is relevant for credential management).
+Your node will now be registered and viewable on the WoTT Dashboard where you can now see the relative trust scores of your services.
+You can view node-specific information and change it.
+Select one and add some appropriate tags to differentiate it from your other nodes (this is relevant for credential management).